xuanyu2003/Artificial-Intelligence/README.md

 **What kind of mitigations there are to improve model behaviour on hallunications?**

+1. Tell the model exactly what to do.

+- Be specific
+- Ask it to not guess
+- Allow it to say “I don’t know”

 **How model is trained to use tools like web-search?**

 A model is trained to use tools like web search by learning to emit special tokens.